 Tracking internal traffic between these units of a company network must be part of the overall server monitoring process.

-Because it is essential that a company’s information remains guarded without disrupting users’ internet speed or browsing experience, monitoring the configuration and network environment in a VPN server is of far greater importance than in other types of servers.
+Since it is essential that a company’s information remains guarded without disrupting users’ internet speed or browsing experience, monitoring the configuration and network environment in a VPN server is even more critical than for other types of server, both for performance and for data security.
+You should therefore also consider the users' route via the company’s network to the VPN server.
+Make sure that you monitor all devices and other components on this route.

 Consider individual employees’ and departments’ requirements in terms of VPN capacity, bandwidth, and connectivity.
 Keep in mind that user devices and internet activity requiring active VPN sessions further impact the server load required for encryption and decryption.